 Managing time is like managing money: you can’t afford to let any go to waste.

-While the idea itself is pretty simple, managing your time is an important skill that takes practice.
+While the idea itself is pretty simple, this type of management is an important skill that takes practice.

 The key is to learn how to prioritise your work by breaking it down into achievable tasks.